-One of Sokolov's longer-lived operations involved a net of low-level West German agents whose main target was the collection of information on the American airfield at Sembach.
+One of Sokolov's longer-lived operations involved a group of low-level West German agents whose main target was the collection of information on the American airfield at Sembach.
 When one of these agents, a railway employee named Kiefer, confessed and volunteered his services to CIC, the latter promptly doubled him.
-CIC's handling of the operation can perhaps best be characterized as defensive; there was apparently no particular CIC interest in Sokolov's vulnerabilities.
+CIC, apparently suspicious that the Soviets knew that Kiefer was doubled, played the agent cautiously.
 (Kiefer, himself, complained that CIC dalliance was causing the Soviets to become suspicious.)
-Nevertheless, CIC continued to run him from 1954 until March 1959, when, after five years of relatively unproductive activity, they turned the case over to the BfV and the local LfV with the recommendation that the case be terminated and the network rolled-up.
+Nevertheless, CIC continued to run him from 1954 until March 1959, when, after five years of relatively unproductive activity, they turned the case over to the BfV.
+CIC recommended that the case be terminated and the network rolled-up.